 - Their leaves can exhibit good fall color

-By "outstanding structural plants" I refer especially to their attractive branching pattern, which is more horizontal than on most trees.
+The Cornus florida has an attractive branching pattern that is more horizontal than on most trees.
 Any tree can be considered a structural plant, but specimens that offer a little something extra, some unusual characteristic, carry additional value.

 02 of 06